seed-run/homepage/_posts/2018-07-28-organization-accounts.md

 - [Creating organizations]({% link _docs/creating-an-organization.md %})
 - [Managing organization members]({% link _docs/adding-organization-members.md %})

-Organization accounts and [mono-repo support]({% link _posts/2018-06-20-mono-repo-apps.md %}) together give you the tools needed to manage the workflows for the Serverless applications across your team.
+Organization accounts and [monorepo support]({% link _posts/2018-06-20-mono-repo-apps.md %}) together give you the tools needed to manage the workflows for the Serverless applications across your team.